 For the record, no credible trainer or health coach would agree to their client eating only 1,000 calories a day.

-Not only had I finally lost that stubborn tummy roll, but I could go for a 15km run and not feel hungry for two or three hours afterwards!
-I had so much energy and my mental state was stable during the day.
+Not only had I finally lost that stubborn tummy roll, but I could go for a 15km run and not feel hungry for two or three hours afterward!
+I had so much energy, and my mental state was stable during the day.

 Five years on and this approach has been sustainable for me and my family.

 It has changed our health, the way our kids eat, and the way we think about life.
 Plus, my body composition is better – in fact, it’s the best it has been in my whole life.
 I am stronger, faster, fitter, and most importantly, healthier.

 Andre Obradovic is an ICF Leadership PPC Level Coach, A Primal Health Coach, a Certified Low Carb Healthy Fat Coach, & a Certified Personal Trainer.
 Andre is also a Founding member of the Dr. Phil Maffetone MAF certified Coach.
 He is an Ambassador for the Noakes Foundation, and a regular subject matter expert lecturer for the Nutrition Network (a part of the Noakes Foundation) Andre has completed 16 x 70.3 Ironmans and in 2017 he competed in the 70.3 Ironman World Championships.
 He has completed 18 Marathons and over 30 Half Marathons.
 Andre currently focuses his athletic competition on Track and Field with the occasional Marathon.